nicholasdille/container-slides/120_kubernetes/network_policy/slides.md

 ### Resource `NetworkPolicy`

-Allow all trafic without policies
+Allow all traffic without policies

 Deny by default when a policy exists

 Policies only allow traffic

-Supports layer 3 and 4
+Supports layer 3 and layer 4

 There is an editor [](https://editor.networkpolicy.io)